-Since becoming an editorial consultant & trainer, his services have been utilized many times in China, the Indian sub-continent, Africa and the Middle East.
-Recent work has included training Nepalese journalists on election coverage and investigative reporting, and in Macedonia, assisting independent newspapers and broadcasters.
+Since becoming an editorial consultant and journalism trainer, his services have been utilized many times in China, the Indian sub-continent, Africa and the Middle East.
+Other recent work has included developing plans for publicising public administration reform in Serbia, and assisting the independent press and broadcasters in Macedonia.

-He is available for short-term assignments and longer projects - his especial interest lies in working inside newspapers and news agencies, advising managements and then training journalists 'on the job'.
+He is available for short-term assignments and longer projects - with an especial interest in working inside newspapers and news agencies, advising managements and then training journalists 'on the job'.

 EXPERIENCE IN JOURNALISM

 A long-time Fleet Street journalist, he spent a dozen years as a reporter and news editor at The Times of London, and later became foreign news editor of the British Sunday newspaper, The Observer.

 Then he began an international career, spending several years in post-communist east Europe as the editor of The Prague Post, the Czech Republic's English-language newspaper.